cartonmarkup/cssCarton/README.md

 a tricky css hack.
 But even if it's clean and simple source code isn't that big a deal for you, cssCarton still provides a reliable base for all kind of page layouts you might come up with.

-# Like words in a chopped
+# Like words in a sentence

 If you want to use cssCarton to style your HTML page, you need to realize a few basics.
 Most importantly, that a `<tag>` in HTML most of the time behaves much like a word in a sentence.
 Unless there is a reason